Woody Point

 Income levels sit below national averages according to AreaSearch assessment

 Woody Point's median income among taxpayers was $52,615 in financial year 2023.
-The average income stood at $63,767 during the same period.
-These figures are lower than Greater Brisbane's median of $58,236 and average of $72,799 respectively.
-By September 2025, estimated incomes would be approximately $57,829 (median) and $70,086 (average), based on a 9.91% increase since financial year 2023.
-According to Census 2021 income data, personal income ranks at the 31st percentile ($716 weekly), with household income at the 15th percentile.
-The largest income segment comprises 27.1% earning $1,500 - 2,999 weekly (1,396 residents).
-This is consistent with broader trends across regional levels showing 33.3% in the same category.
-Housing affordability pressures are severe, with only 80.8% of income remaining after housing costs, ranking at the 13th percentile.
+The suburb's average income stood at $63,767 during the same period.
+In comparison, Greater Brisbane's median and average incomes were $58,236 and $72,799 respectively.
+By September 2025, estimates based on a 9.91% Wage Price Index growth suggest Woody Point's median income would be approximately $57,829 and the average income around $70,086.
+According to Census 2021 data, personal income ranks at the 31st percentile ($716 weekly), while household income sits at the 15th percentile.
+The largest income segment comprises 27.1% earning $1,500 - 2,999 weekly (1,398 residents).
+Housing affordability pressures are severe in Woody Point, with only 80.8% of income remaining after housing costs, ranking at the 13th percentile.

 Frequently Asked Questions - Income